andreyolv/andreyolv/README.md

 :house_with_garden: I’m from Brazil.

-:outbox_tray: 2021 Goals: Create one new project per week and find a my first full time job as a junior data scientist.
+:outbox_tray: 2021 Goals: Create one new project per week and find my first full time job as a junior data scientist.

 ## Best Data Science Projects:
 Here are my list of personal and original projects: